MQuenu/Mirage-DBLa/README.md

 # Mirage-DBLa

-This github repository contains an ensemble of scripts that I have created and used in the analysis of DBLa amplicon sequencing data.
+This github repository contains an ensemble of scripts I have created and used in the analysis of DBLa amplicon sequencing data.
 It is linked to a longitudinal study of chronic asymptomatic malaria that has not been published yet.

 ##### QCCleanup.sh #####